galloscript/ss2d/README.md

 - Compatible with any mobile device that supports canvas 2d context in it’s web-browser (single finger touch at this moment).

-- Develop simply including the ss2dLib.js in your html page or go advanced and compile it with google closure builder, getting all the need pieces of the framework plus your game or application.in a single compressed, optimized and obfuscated javascript file, the framework include the needed configurable command-line tools.
+- Develop simply including the ss2dLib.js in your html page or go advanced and compile it with google closure builder, getting all the needed pieces of the framework plus your game or application.in a single compressed, optimized and obfuscated javascript file, the framework include the needed configurable command-line tools.

 Changelog
 ---------